 12.1 PERFORMANCE REVIEW A written evaluation of each employee's performance shall be conducted annually by the department head on such form as the Town Administrator shall require.
-The purpose of the performance review is to provide a periodic, formal process to review the employee's performance matched against prior mutually-agreed upon goals and objectives.
+The purpose of the performance review is to provide a periodic, formal process to review the employee's performance matched against prior mutually agreed upon goals and objectives.
 The written performance evaluation shall be reviewed with the employee and signed by both parties attesting to the review; however, the employee only attests to the review itself, not necessarily its contents.

 Base Wage increases are based on merit and ability as determined through the annual performance review process.
 They are not automatic.
 The department head shall perform the evaluation, and the Town Administrator shall review it.
 Employees who receive a satisfactory or better evaluation shall be eligible for a base wage increase.
 The Town Administrator shall determine the amount of any increase in light of the availability of appropriated funds and the employee's overall performance.
-If the employee receives a satisfactory or better review from his department head and funds have been appropriated, the employee may appeal the Town Administrator's decision to award a base wage increase below the average on a percentage basis (including the decision to award the employee no base wage increase) to the Board of Selectmen, which shall confer with the employee, the department head, and the Town Administrator.
+If the employee receives a satisfactory or better review from his department head and funds have been appropriated, the employee may appeal the Town Administrator's decision to award a base wage increase below the average on a percentage basis (including the decision to award the employee no base wage increase) to the Board for ratification.

-SECTION 13: CLASSIFICATION Refer to the Town's "Classification and Compensation Plan."
+SECTION 13: CLASSIFICATION: Refer to the Town's "Classification and Compensation Plan."

-SECTION 14: PAY SCHEDULE Refer to the Town's "Classification and Compensation Plan.
+SECTION 14: PAY SCHEDULE: Refer to the Town's "Classification and Compensation Plan."